-The learning provider should then give the learner a ‘Learning and Funding Information’ letter.
-They can’t apply for a loan without this.
+The learning provider should then give them a ‘Learning and Funding Information’ letter.
+They need this to complete the application.

-If they’ve applied for student finance from us before they can use the same login information.
-If not, they can create an account with us.
+If they’ve applied for student finance from us before they should use the same details.

-If the learner can’t apply online they can download an application form at www.gov.uk/advanced-learner-loan.
+If they can't apply online, they can download an application form at www.gov.uk/advanced-learner-loan.